SolaceLabs/solace-integration-guides/docs/_guides/red-hat-jboss-eap.md

 ### Building the samples

-Instructions are provided for "Eclipse IDE for Java EE Developers" with "JBoss Tools" installed from Eclipse Marketplace.
+Instructions are provided for "Eclipse IDE for Java EE Developers".
 Adjust the steps accordingly if your environment differs.

 Follow these steps to create and build your project: